 Material observed in Area S-31 consisted of modern materials that were discarded in the field.
 No historic or precontact artifacts were encountered.
 The results of the survey show that much of this area occupies an intact landform, with evidence for infilling along the stream bed likely resulting from the construction of the highway and efforts to channelize runoff into the culvert under I-495.
 No archaeological features were observed, and no archaeological sites were identified.
 No further work is recommended in Area S-31.
 The surrounding area has no archaeological potential due to slopes or modern residential development.
-If future minor LOD changes are proposed in and around S-31, no further work is recommended as there is little or no potential to impact significant archaeological resources.
+Area S-31 is now outside the LOD for the Preferred Alternative and would not be affected.

-Area S-32 is a 3.61-acre limited survey area on the south side of I-495 bounded by the Walter Reed National Military Medical Center to the west and Spring Valley Road to the east (see Figure 54).
+Area S-32 is a 3.61-acre limited survey area on the south side of I-495 bounded by the Walter Reed National Military Medical Center to the west and Spring Valley Road to the east (see Figure 54) (Appendix E, Page 12).
 Ten STPs were excavated in this area, none of which contained archaeological material.
 This area occupies a series of narrow wooded ridgetops about 272 ft (83 m) amsl separated by steep slopes.
 The NRCS documented Glenelg silt loam and Blocktown channery silt loam in Area S-32, both of which consist of A- or Ap-horizon over a shallow (less than 1.0-ft deep) transition to a Bt-horizon, sometimes with an intervening E-horizon (Web Soil Survey 2015).
 The contours of the landforms in this area match the landforms depicted on early twentieth-century USGS maps.

 Area S-32 includes part of North Chevy Chase Local Park, administered by the M-NCPPC, Montgomery County, part of a preschool property owned by the Chevy Chase Recreation Association (CCRA), and part of the I-495 ROW.
 The area owned by the CCRA is separated from the rest of the survey area by a fence and includes a parking lot and a landscaped garden in front of the CCRA Outdoor Nursery School.
 The CCRA property includes the NRHP-eligible architectural resource the David Fairchild Estate, built in 1910 (MHT NR-Eligibility Review Form M:35-38).
 Property access was not granted by the CCRA.
-Slopes range from 8-25 percent, making the majority of this survey area unsuitable for testing.
+Additionally, field reconnaissance to the west of the tested area showed narrow ridges with steeply sloping sides ranging from 8 to 25 percent, making the majority of this survey area unsuitable for testing.
 A total of three transects at 50-ft intervals were excavated on one broad ridgetop on M-NCPPC property, resulting in the excavation of ten STPs.